ZavierJin/Pulse-Oximeter/README.md

 ## Introduction<img src="https://github.com/ZavierJin/Pulse-Oximeter/blob/main/figure/figure_0.jpg" width = 20% height = 20% div align=right />

-This project has built a complete set of **Wearable Continuous Pulse Oximeter** based on **PPG**(*Photoplethysmography*), and completed the development of corresponding mobile App.
+This project built a complete set of **Wearable Continuous Pulse Oximeter** based on **PPG**(*Photoplethysmography*), and completed the development of corresponding mobile App.
 Its basic functions include signal acquisition, Bluetooth transmission, SpO2 calculation and real-time display.

-The content in the repository is the code of the **hardware part** of the project.
+The content in the repository is the code of the **hardware part**.

 See this link for the code of mobile app: https://gitee.com/zzhcng/BloodOxygenCheck